 GRATITUDE & BENEVOLENCE

-Bittu ji affectionately remembers the gentle nudge of his guru waking him at 3 a.m. in the wintry mornings of Renuka, offering him a cup of chai he had freshly brewed.
-Raji ji is misty-eyed while remembering how the great guru helped him offload from the trunk of his car, gunny sacks filled with fabric.
-Pratap Singh ji, Gurudev’s boss at work, lived his life feeling special since at the camps, the mahaguru personally cooked breakfast for him.
-To date, the nonagenarian Rudra ji, whom Gurudev saw as his brother-in-law, no less and no more, believes the person who respected him the most in this world was his sister’s husband!
-Santlal ji recalls the time Gurudev visited the sthan in Sonipat to look up Mataji, who was recouping there after her accident.
-Instead of just spending time with his wife, the mahaguru also chose to visit the poor and ageing parents of his farm’s caretaker, only because months earlier, the caretaker had requested Gurudev to visit them during his subsequent visit to Sonipat.
+Bittu ji affectionately remembers the gentle nudge of his guru waking him at 3 am in the wintry mornings of Renuka, offering him a cup of chai he had freshly brewed.
+Raji ji is misty-eyed while remembering how the great guru assisted him in unloading gunny sacks full of fabric from the trunk of his car.
+Pratap Singh ji lived his life feeling special because the mahaguru personally cooked breakfast for him at the camps.
+Rudra ji, who saw Gurudev as his brother-in-law, no less and no more, believes his sister’s husband was the person who respected him the most in this world!
+Santlal ji recalls the mahaguru paying a visit to the sthan in Sonipat to look up his daughters, who were recuperating there following their accident.
+Rather than just spending time with his family, he chose to visit the poor and elderly parents of his farm’s caretaker.
+Months earlier, the caretaker had requested the mahaguru to meet them during his subsequent trip to Sonipat.
 A request made in undertones was honoured in overtones!

-Aware that the Sikhs were religiously averse to smoking, he would quickly stub his cigarette if he noticed any of them approaching him.
-While he prescribed a vegetarian diet to his disciples, he allowed those from West Bengal to occasionally eat fish as it was their staple food.
+Knowing that Sikhs were religiously averse to smoking, he would quickly stub his cigarette if he saw any of them approaching him.
+While he prescribed a vegetarian diet, he allowed those from West Bengal to eat fish occasionally as it was their staple food.
 Even though he advised abstinence from alcohol since it was a downer, he did not abandon devotees like Billu ji, who was unsuccessful in giving up alcohol despite several genuine attempts.
-However, he did not allow his devotees or disciples to come to the sthan in a state of drunkenness.
-Those who ventured knowingly had to face the ire of guru avelna.
+However, he did not permit his devotees or disciples to enter the sthan while inebriated.
+Those who knowingly ventured had to face the wrath of guru avelna.